-With routing requirements of companies becoming complex, it is of prime importance that companies choose the Vehicle Routing software according to their needs.
+With routing requirements of companies becoming complex, it is of prime importance that companies choose the Vehicle Routing software according to their needs and based on the realtime constraints.
 Software that plans routes intelligently to improve delivery efficiency and reduce costs will edge over others in the future.

-Locus’ Route Optimization engine – ‘Locus Dispatcher’ provides businesses with an intelligent route planning suite that generates optimal & profitable delivery routes along with efficient resource utilisation plan by using geocoding instead of pin codes.
+Locus’ Route Optimization Software i.e., ‘Locus Dispatcher’ provides businesses with an intelligent route planning suite that generates optimal & profitable delivery routes along with efficient resource utilisation plan by using geocoding instead of pin codes.